-Data Synthesis "All effect sizes will be converted to Cohen's d and standardized to allow for a comparison.", check p.
+Components in your preregistration (e.g., hypotheses, exclusion rules) Location of 1) preregistered decision/plan and 2) description for decision/plan [Location / link] Were there deviations?
+What type? [no / minor / major] If yes - describe details of deviation(s) [brief description / location / link] Rationale for deviation [brief description / location / link] How might the results be different if you had/had not deviated [brief description / location / link] Date/time of decision for deviation + stage Any additional notes Data Synthesis "All effect sizes will be converted to Cohen's d and standardized to allow for a comparison.", check p.
 19 of this document for details.
-We did not explicitly mention in the preregistration but we planned to conduct two-level analyses.
-We also planned to conduct a metaregression for moderators.
+We did not explicitly mention in the pre- registration but we planned to conduct two-level analyses.
+We also planned to conduct a meta- regression for moderators.
 Major First, effect sizes were finally converted to Hedges' g.
 Second, apart from two-level analyses, we also conducted multivariate multilevel analyses.
 Third, since there are moderators with missing information, we did not conduct a meta-regression.
 We converted to Hedges' g because Hedges' g is more accurate, especially if the sample sizes are small.
-We included multi-level analyses as it takes account into the dependence of effect sizes of the same article/authors.
+We included multi-level analyses as it takes account into the dependence of effect sizes of the same article/ authors.
 We also conducted MetaForest analysis to address limited statistical power of moderator analyses.
 See the main manuscript p.
 20 to p.
 22 for details.
 The difference between Hedges' g and Cohen's d estimate is minimal.
-There are some discrepancies in results between multivariate multilevel p-values and two-level p-values, and MetaForest results.
+There are some discrepancies in results between multivariate multivariate multilevel p-values and two-level p- values, and MetaForest results.
 MetaForest found all 5 moderators have positive variable importance values.
 Check the main manuscript p.
 19 and p.
 20 as well as p.
 26 to p.
-28 for three-level main effect results and MetaForest moderator results.
+28 for three- level main effect results and MetaForest moderator results.
 Also check p.
 30 to p.
-34 of this document for two-level main effect results and two-level plus three-level moderator analyses results.
-Conversion to Hedges' g: late 2017 after preregistration Stage: Multi-level analyses added in RMD code: 15/03/2020 Stage: Analysis Methods Revision N/A Meta-bias(es) "We will report analyses for the presence of publication bias, including funnel plots and statistical tests for publication bias (minimum: publication status as a Minor We added PET and PEESE.
-PET and PEESE are commonly used in meta- analysis.
-The main rationale behind these tests is that in We reported all publication bias analyses that are pre- registered.
-We do not 13/03/2020 Stage: N/A
+34 of this document for two- level main effect results and two-level plus three-level moderator analyses results.
+Conversion to Hedges' g: late 2017 after pre- registration Stage: Multi-level analyses added in RMD code: 15/03/2020 Stage: Analysis Methods Revision N/A